 Those are the big four, but there are plenty of other reasons as well.
 Basically, as you become a young adult and you gain more and more freedoms, you also gain more responsibility.
 Some of those responsibilities are things you need to look after, dead or alive.

 Life Insurance For Income

-One of the biggest reasons for term life insurance in your 20’s is for the loss of income should you die prematurely.
+One of the biggest reasons for term life insurance for young adults is for the loss of income should you die prematurely.
 You might be just getting your first big job, or even first big promotion.
 If you died today, you would be leaving a lot of potential income, or human capital, on the table which someone may depend on.
 If you think about it, you have a LOT of working years ahead of you, which means a LOT of money to make.

 Income For Spouse